”You’re going to develop trust issues when you’re around those with lying issues.”

-When we are honest we dislike dishonesty when we like to give and receive the truth, we believe others do the same, as we know that sometimes we can stand in our truth, only to be mistaken as we learn more, we respect that others to can make mistakes or stick to their truth if they can not see, so if we can just show them another way they’ll understand us, or how they hurt us.
-However narcissistic people don’t understand us, they are committed to miss understanding us, to get their needs met.
+When we are honest, we dislike dishonesty when we like to give and receive the truth, we believe others do the same, as we know that sometimes we can stand in our truth, only to be mistaken as we learn more, we respect that others to can make mistakes or stick to their truth if they can not see, so if we can just show them another way they’ll understand us, or how they hurt us.
+However, narcissistic people don’t understand us.
+They are committed to misunderstanding us, to get their needs met.

 We understand people make mistakes or errors in judgment as we do, often unintentionally and then we learn from those mistakes believing others do the same.
-However narcissistic people don’t, they just escape the shame by shifting the blame, while we hold ourselves accountable not only for our behaviour, also theirs.
+However, narcissistic people don’t.
+They just escape the shame by shifting the blame while we hold ourselves accountable not only for our behaviour, also for theirs.

-In the idealisation stages, they can treat us so well, in the love-bombing they can treat us and seemingly understand us better than anyone ever has, we are duped we are deceived we are conned into believing how much they love and care about us, we have a belief that people care for people, that people tell you the truth, we think they’re honest and open, narcissistic people make us think we can trust them, they may even tell you, about how others have hurt them so much in the past, how they’ed never do such a thing to hurt you, how they’ed never hurt you as they know how that feels and they wouldn’t do that to anyone.
+In the idealisation stages, they can treat us so well.
+In the love-bombing, they can treat us well and seemingly understand us better than anyone ever has, we are duped we are deceived we are conned into believing how much they love and care about us, we have a belief that people care for people, that people tell you the truth, we think they’re honest and open, narcissistic people make us think we can trust them, they may even tell you, about how others have hurt them so much in the past, how they’ve never done such a thing to hurt you, how they’ve never hurt you as they know how that feels.
+They wouldn’t do that to anyone.
 Most often they will treat you so well in the love-bombing stage, they will validate you feeling and come across and genuinely caring for you, and most people trust them, as they’ve no reason not to, yet they are just manipulating you, to gain your trust and pretend you can trust them.

-We also can understand people make mistakes and might not tell us something in order to protect our feelings, however, if we were to find out, they’ed communicate with us and do all they can to make it up to us as we would if we believed we had hurt another.
+We also can understand people make mistakes and might not tell us something in order to protect our feelings.
+However, if we were to find out, they’d communicate with us and do all they can to make it up to us as we would if we believed we had hurt another.

 When narcissistic people start to say. “ it’s just a friend,” we do our best to trust them.
-When they say you’re their soul mate, the love of their life, they’ed never hurt you, we trust them.
+When they say you’re their soul mate, the love of their life, they’ve never hurt you.
+We trust them.
 When they ask to borrow money from us, saying “I’ll pay you back.”
-We trust they will pay us back like they said they would, when the women say they are on birth control as they don’t want children, we trust they are on birth control when they say they are working late or working away, we trust them.
-When they say, they’ll take care of the bills, we trust them, not realising they’re about to shatter our trust and then blame us for their behaviour and even claiming they didn’t tell us because “I knew you’d act like this.”
+We trust they will pay us back like they said they would.
+When the women say they are on birth control as they don’t want children, we trust they are on birth control.
+When they say they are working late or working away, we trust them.
+When they say they’ll take care of the bills, we trust them, not realising they’re about to shatter our trust and then blame us for their behaviour and even claiming they didn’t tell us because “I knew you’d act like this.”
 Or “I didn’t tell you because you can not handle the truth.”